SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   * Reveal the server identity.
   * Inspect client-to-server encrypted payload by network elements.

-REQ-ISP-SCALE:
-: The metadata and other state information that a router has to maintain for each additional flow it handles should be kept to a minimum or eliminated altogether.

 # Use Cases {#uc}

 ## Media Streaming {#uc-streaming}